United States District Court for the Eastern District of Virginia: History

 Courts at Richmond are located in the Spottswood W. Robinson III and Robert R. Merhige Jr. Federal Courthouse, having previously been held in the historic Lewis F. Powell Jr. United States Courthouse.

+Most recent acting U.S. Attorney for the Eastern District of Virginia Lindsey Halligan was disqualified on November 24, 2025 after being deemed to have been unlawfully appointed in order to prosecute former FBI director James Comey and Attorney General of New York Letitia James, two people who previously led legal cases against U.S. President Trump.

-The Rocket Docket
+The rocket docket

 The Eastern District of Virginia is the originator of the term "rocket docket", which has since been applied to various other courts at times.
 The culture of speed was embedded in the EDVA by two judges who served on the court in the 1960's: Albert V. Bryan Jr., who often ruled on cases on the spot after motions were argued, and Walter E. Hoffman, who was known for scheduling trials for weekends, holidays and reportedly once on Christmas Day.
 Current chief judge Mark S. Davis has said that the current bench is driven in part by a shared belief in the maxim that "justice delayed is justice denied", but that the "expectations of the [EDVA] bar" nevertheless ensure that the court continues to maintain its famed pace.